Firstly, there is a world of difference between the cuisine of the Raj, and curry house cuisine.

 But, come to the 1970s and things changed.
 Bangladesh was in a violent civil war, and many of its people fled to England.
 Some opened cafes, again to meet the needs of other ex-patriate Indians.

 Prior to Indian Independence and the redrawing of geo-political boundaries, Bangladesh, or East Bengal, was part of the wider state of Bengal, the capital of which was Calcutta, now known as Kolkatta.
 This was the home and capital of the British colonists for a large part of their presence there.

 Those British who had spent time in India had developed a love of Bengali cuisine.
 To find a sudden upsurge in Bengali restaurants was a wonderment.
 This was the food many had grown up with.

-The conditions were right for a perfect storm.
+The conditions were right.